-The City of Bartlesville has located those areas most likely to have illicit discharges and it conducts inspections based on the priority areas within the watersheds of the 303(d) listed waterbodies.
-Details of the inspection and enforcement program are presented in Section 3.3 of this SWMP.
-The City of Bartlesville has also prepared a Standard Operating Procedure (SOP) flowchart document containing the procedures to be followed for these types of inspections.
+The City of Bartlesville has located areas most likely to have illicit discharges and conducts inspections based on those priority areas within the watersheds of the 303(d) listed waterbodies.
+Details of the inspections and enforcement program are presented in Section 3.3 of this SWMP.
+The City of Bartlesville has put together a basic filed testing kit and has prepared a Standard Operating Procedure (SOP) document with steps to be followed during IDDE inspections.
 The SOP is included in Appendix G.

-Operation & Maintenance Procedures for Structural & Non-Structural Controls (OKR04 IV.A.1.e) The City of Bartlesville has developed the following procedures to address Operation and Maintenance (O&M) of all city-owned flood management structural controls required in OKR04 Part III.A.1.e.
-O&M of privately owned structures is discussed separately below, followed by a discussion of O&M of nonstructural controls.
+Operation & Maintenance Procedures for Structural & Non-Structural Controls (OKR04 IV.A.1.e) The City of Bartlesville has developed the following operation & maintenance procedures for structural and non-structural stormwater controls to reduce pollutants discharged into 303(d) impaired waters.
+O&M of privately owned structures is discussed separately below, followed by a discussion of O&M of non-structural controls.